 Consumers in general are unaware that legislators have provided rights to protect them in the event of a dispute.
 The Consumer Protection Act is a specific law that provides rights and protections for the consumer.
 In principle, certain recourses are possible depending on the type of contract, or mainly the type of contract of sale.

 When a service contract is signed, each party is bound to respect its obligations.
-When the service provider does not perform what was agreed in the contract, or does not fulfill his obligations, the dissatisfied consumer always has a recourse.
+When the service provider does not perform what was agreed in the contract or does not fulfill his obligations, the dissatisfied consumer always has a recourse.
 Thus, the legislator or the Courts in case of disagreement take into account the circumstances of the contract, the condition of the parties, but especially the benefits that result from the contract for the consumer.
-In that case the consumer dissatisfied with the services rendered may request the nullity of the contract or the reduction of the service charges or even claim damages, that is to say an amount of money to compensate for the harm of the dissatisfaction with the service.
+In that case the consumer dissatisfied with the services rendered may request the nullity of the contract or the reduction of the service charges or even claim damages, Damages is an amount of money to compensate for the harm of the dissatisfaction with the service.

 Service providers, vendors or manufacturers are required to guarantee the good and ensure quality.
 A good sold or a service provided must be in accordance with a declaration or an advertisement made about it by the merchant.
 The property must correspond to the use for which it is intended and the resulting price must be in accordance with the property sold.
 When the customer has been wronged by false advertising and that had it not been for these advertisements he would not have contracted the consumer contract, he could ask for the return of the price of the service rendered or claim damages.